daseanbennett3/SALES/README.md

 Create a Calculated Field called "MIN/MAX Sales"(IF SUM([CY Sales]) = WINDOW_MAX(SUM([CY Sales])) THEN SUM([CY Sales]) ELSEIF SUM([CY Sales]) = WINDOW_MIN(SUM([CY Sales])) THEN SUM([CY Sales]) END)
 Add the Mix/Max you just created to the Rows
-Change the Min/Max to a Circle and change the Measured Values to a Line instead of Automatic for both Change Min/Max in the Rows to Dual Axis
+Change the Min/Max to a Circle and change the Measured Values to a Line instead of Automatic for both Change Min/Max in the Rows to Dual Axis AND Synchronize Axis if necessary

 --Fix the title so it's not a range that reacts to what is below it (another way coould be to do the Sparkline on a different sheet)
 In the All tab (Same place where you find Measured Values), add a "}" to the end and a "{" begining of both values (SUM of CY Sales and % Diff Sales)